Inclusivity in Learning

 By Thursday, end of day

-Most weeks, you will have two readings or videos to complete.
+Most weeks, you will have two readings and/or videos to complete.

 On Friday, please check in on Slack in the #reading-responses channel with some type of response about the reading.
 You might ask clarifying questions, summarize an important bit of it, or just relate to it in some way.
 You can also respond to someone else’s message (start a thread).
 This counts toward your participation grade (pass/fail).
 There’s no word count to worry about; I just want to see you engage with the reading.